Lu-cyww/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-determining the length of   string
+Prints a string in reverse